Accused in minor girl's rape, murder found dead on rail track; suspected suicide: Telangana Police | Law-Order

 The family members have also identified the body, he said.

+She asked how they would survive now as there is no male member left at home.

+''The way justice has been done to them, justice should be done to us also.
+We are three women.
+There are no men in our home.
+How do we women survive,'' she said.
+She too claimed that ''police killed (him).''
+The body was shifted to MGM government hospital in Warangal for post-mortem.
+The Railway Police registered a case and further investigations were on.

-Earlier, Telangana Director General of Police (DGP) M Mahendar Reddy tweeted: ''The accused of ''Child Sexual Molestation and murder @ Singareni Colony, found dead on the railway track, in the limits of #StationGhanpurPoliceStation.
+Earlier, Telangana Director General of Police (DGP) M Mahendar Reddy tweeted: ''The accused of ''Child Sexual Molestation and murder @ Singareni Colony, found dead on the railway track, in the limits of StationGhanpurPoliceStation.
 Declared after the verification of identification marks on deceased body.''
 Telangana IT Minister KT Rama Rao also tweeted: ''Just been informed by @TelanganaDGP Garu that the beast who raped the child has been traced & found dead on a railway track at station Ghanpur.''
+Telugu film star and former Union Minister K Chiranjeevi tweeted; ''Let’s not allow such dastardly acts to recur and let's do whatever it takes towards this goal!''
 The incident last week triggered protests by residents of the locality who had raised slogans and demanded justice and quick arrest of the culprit.

+Police had then said the accused had allegedly kidnapped the girl after she came out of her house and took her to his room and sexually assaulted her and later killed her.
+The accused had gone absconding and the girl's body was later found in the house.

-Police had intensified search operations after forming several teams to nab the accused even as Hyderabad Police Commissioner Anjani Kumar on Tuesday declared a reward of Rs 10 lakh to any person who gave information/ clue leading to arrest of the absconding accused.
+Police had intensified search operations after forming several teams to nab the accused even as Hyderabad Police Commissioner Anjani Kumar on Tuesday declared a reward of Rs 10 lakh to any person who gave information/ clue leading to his arrest.

-Police earlier said the accused was used to taking alcohol and sleeping at pavements and bus stands.
+Police earlier said the man was used to taking alcohol and sleeping at pavements and bus stands.

-On Thursday, Telangana Ministers Mohammed Mahmood Ali and Satyavathi Rathod met the parents of the six-year old girl and offered them a cheque for Rs 20 lakh as ex-gratia.
+On Thursday, Telangana Ministers Mohammed Mahmood Ali and Satyavathi Rathod met the deceased girl's parents and offered them a cheque for Rs 20 lakh as ex-gratia.

 The ministers also assured support and help from the state government and stringent action against the culprit as per law and justice rendered as expeditiously possible, an official release said.